dtinth/thaiWitter3/README.md

 - **List Updates Timeline** — Press <kbd>Ctrl+U</kbd> and type in the `username/list-slug!` to view only the latest tweet of each member in the list, sorted chronologically.
 Very useful if you have a list of your friends and want to see what they up to after you haven’t used Twitter for a while.

 - **Retweeting** — thaiWitter supports retweeting, years before Twitter finally implemented it.
-You can retweet private tweet or even direct messages (but it will give you a warning.)
+You can even retweet private tweet or even direct messages (but it will give you a warning.)

+  - **Mutated tweet (MT)** — In Thai Twitter culture around that time, it’s common to retweet someone, but modify the text a bit for humorous effect. thaiWitter has a feature to track down the original tweet.

 - **Undo Tweet** — Press <kbd>Ctrl+Z</kbd> after tweeting to delete it tweet and put the tweet text back into the input box.